-Some children may have a disability, a diagnosis of ASD, a sensory difficulty or a medical problem but these children are not included on the SEND register unless this difficulty or disability has a significant and long term impact upon the child's ability to learn.
-Where children need a specific provision in the classroom, such as the use of a sound field system for a hearing impairment, but are able to work at an age appropriate level they will be registered on the additional needs register.
-Children who are registered on either the SEND register or the Additional needs register have a student passport which details the support that is required to be in place in the classroom.
+Some children may have a disability, a diagnosis of ASD, a sensory difficulty or a medical problem which has a significant and long term impact upon the child's ability to learn and the school is required to provide support above and beyond the level required by the "average" child.
+These are the children registered on the SEND register.
+Where children need a specific provision in the classroom, such as the use of a sound field system for a hearing impairment, but are able to work at an age appropriate level they will be registered on the SEND register.
+Children who are registered on the SEND register have a student passport which details the support that is required to be in place in the classroom.
 Children on the SEND register have an Individual Record of Support (ISR).
 ISR documents detail the areas of difficulty for the students as well as the provision that is in place to support the student.
 ISR documents and pupil progress are reviewed with parents and teaching staff on a termly basis.